ctrueden/equilibrium/_pages/events/case-01.md

 **[Rowena Darkshield](../dossiers/rowena-darkshield)** ([dwarf](../creatures/dwarves), female)
 * Arenamaster of the Beastly Colosseum
-* Had motive: Sartan owed her money
+* Had motive: Dartan owed her money
 * Claims she has "other ways" to deal with problems, and ensure people pay debts: the Colosseum has a business arrangement with Xaryu's Perfect Order (see below)

 **[Argus Saravor](../dossiers/argus-saravor)** (green [dragonborn](../creatures/dragonborn), male) and **Panoptes**, his basilisk